jamesboyman2/jamesboyman2.github.io/_learningposts/2024-01-22-Challenge_Teaching_Python.md

 I was the beneficiary of a fantastic Python course in business school, and I put the knowledge to good use, but I have often thought about what the best way to share that knowledge with my peers would have been.
 I made my code available to those who were interested, but I wonder if I could have taught my colleagues how to customize their own reports.
 This post is my attempt to think through how I would do that.

-I know generative AI makes this exercise a bit outdated, but it is always prudent to read anything Chat GPT spits out.
+I know generative AI makes this exercise a bit outdated, but it is always prudent to read anything ChatGPT spits out.
 While proofreading is rapidly turning into a more useful skill than coding from scratch, it is still useful to know the basics of how to code in Python.

 There's all kinds of funky use cases for Python, from using matplotlib to create detailed visualizations to using special libraries to create word clouds for qualitative feedback.
 For this exercise, I will focus on automating PivotTables, which was the most common use case in my last job.